pancytopenia specialist doctor in Indore

 • Blood transfusions may sometimes cause allergic reactions or lead to too much iron in the body.

-• Bone marrow transplants can have risks like infections, or a condition called graft-versus-host disease, where the new bone marrow starts to attack the patient’s body.
+• Bone marrow transplants may cause infections or graft-versus-host disease, where the new bone marrow attacks the patient’s body.

 • Immunosuppressive therapy can make the immune system weaker, which means the patient might get infections more easily.